Novic812/bay/doc/social.md

 Linkibl | Offline for maintenance
 LiQUiD CheeZ | Infinite scroll
 LiveTalkie | Walled garden
+LOL Inside! | The Most Funny Pics On the Web
 LWN.net | No thumbnails
 Mastodon | No thumbnails
 MetaFilter | No thumbnails